cr2007/F20CN-CW1/report/main.typ

   caption: "Task 1 code in the form of Pseudocode",
 )

-The initial step in determining the key length for the Vigenère Cipher involves calculating the (average) Index of Coincidence (IoC) of the ciphertext, utilizing the key length provided by the user.
+The initial step in determining the key length for the Vigenère Cipher involves calculating the (average) @ioc of the ciphertext, utilizing the key length provided by the user.
 The ciphertext is subsequently partitioned into sub-messages by extracting every n#super[th] element in the ciphertext, with n representing the guessed key length.
-These sub-messages are then collected into a list and forwarded to a dedicated function for IoC calculation.
+These sub-messages are then collected into a list and forwarded to a dedicated function for @ioc calculation.
-The IoC is a metric that quantifies the likelihood of randomly selecting two identical letters from a given text and is assessed based on the frequency analysis of the ciphertext.
+The @ioc is a metric that quantifies the likelihood of randomly selecting two identical letters from a given text and is assessed based on the frequency analysis of the ciphertext.
 Notably, the code for the frequency analysis function was referenced from Chapter 19: "Frequency Analysis" in the book titled "#link("https://inventwithpython.com/cracking/chapter19.html")[Cracking Codes with Python]." #cite(<Cracking-The-Code-Python-Book>)

-After computing the IoC values for all the sub-messages, the average IoC value is determined and stored in a designated variable.
+After computing the @ioc values for all the sub-messages, the average @ioc value is determined and stored in a designated variable.
 It is worth noting that the #underline("approximate IoC value") for English text is known to be around $0.0686$.
-The program proceeds to assess the disparity between the calculated average IoC and the expected IoC for English text.
+The program proceeds to assess the disparity between the calculated average @ioc and the expected @ioc for English text.
-If the average IoC closely approximates the English value of $approx 0.0686$, the program acknowledges the key length guess as highly plausible and provides a corresponding confirmation message.
+If the average @ioc closely approximates the English value of $approx 0.0686$, the program acknowledges the key length guess as highly plausible and provides a corresponding confirmation message.
-In cases where the average IoC diverges significantly from the English IoC value, the program issues a message indicating that the guessed key length is not feasible.
+In cases where the average @ioc diverges significantly from the English @ioc value, the program issues a message indicating that the guessed key length is not feasible.

 #pagebreak()